Emprahh/IH-Calc/README.md

 Calculator featuring a 14(+ decimal) segment display and scrolling messages.

-Currently due to this using an experimental feature to enable responsivness, this works only on Chrome.
+Currently due to this using an experimental feature, calculator is only responsive to window resizing/different resolutions in chrome.
+In firefox it's static.

 Live: https://emprahh.github.io/IH-Calc/